cossacklabs/repometascore/README.md

 1. [Follow GitHub guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create new personal access token.
 We recommend creating a new, clean, token without any permissions.

 2. Copy created token into a separate file, call it `token_file.txt`.
+If you want to extend the limitation of requests to GitHub API - you can create additional tokens from the **OTHER** GitHub account.
+And add it in the next line to `token_file.txt`

 3. Run Risky Code Hunter with default config, point it to the repository-in-question and provide a path to your `token_file.txt`: